DavyCode/100-days-of-code/log.md

 **Thoughts**: THIS WILL NOT BE EASY!!!
 We continue tomorrow.

 ## Day 3: January 5th 2017
 **Today's Progress**: Just read and watched some refresher React videos.
+Started with routing on project.

 ## Day 4: January 6th 2017
 **Today's Progress**: Tinkering with react-bootstrap and creating simple view components for the site.
 Decided to add bootswatch paper theme.
 Make the UI job easier for myself.
 Material UI just had too many quirks and has breaking changes